joshua-farrell/joshua-farrell.github.io/README.md

 ### Project files

-.rmd markdown project blog files and related .r scripts are located in the shareddocs folder
+.rmd markdown project blog files and related .r scripts are located in the projects folder

 ### Portfolio page